Nonperturbative Dyson-Schwinger equation approach to strongly interacting Dirac fermion systems: An example: Coulomb interaction in graphene

-We emphasize that the fermion velocity renormalization and the excitonic gap generation are not independent.
-They are induced by the same Coulomb interaction and naturally have mutual effects on each other.
-Their interplay has not been well treated in previous works.
-Using our DS equation approach, the velocity renormalization and excitonic gap generation can be investigated in a self-consistent manner.

 The Lagrangian of $(1+2)$-dimensional Dirac fermion system is already given in Sec.~\ref{Sec:Model}.
-But for readers' convenience we wish to make this section self-contained and re-write the Lagrangian as follows
+But for readers' convenience we wish to make this section self-contained and re-write the Lagrangian density as follows

-where $g^{2}=4\pi v\alpha$.
-Notice that the fermion velocity $v$ is explicitly written down throughout this section.
-For simplicity, we consider isotropic graphene with the velocity being a constant in all directions.
+The fermion flavor is fixed at its physical value $N=2$ throughout this section, The strength of Coulomb interaction is characterized by a dimensionless parameter $\alpha = e^{2}/v \epsilon$, where $v$ is a uniform Fermi velocity and $\varepsilon$ is dielectric constant, which can be regarded as an effective fine structure constant.
+Notice that the velocity $v$ is explicitly written down throughout this section.
+For simplicity, we consider the isotropic graphene with the fermion velocity being a constant in all directions.
 The above Lagrangian density respects a continuous chiral symmetry

 If the originally massless Dirac fermions acquire a finite mass due to the formation of excitonic pairs, this symmetry would be dynamically broken.
 The order parameter of the excitonic insulating phase is $m(x)=\langle {\bar \psi}(x)\psi(x)\rangle$.